NCAR/ccpp-doc/README.md

 cd ccpp-doc/CCPPtechnical
 make html
 ```
-This will generate a HTML files in *./build/html*.
+This will generate HTML files in *./build/html*.
 3. Build the PDF document.
 ```
 cd ccpp-doc/CCPPtechnical